 To provide a venue for educators, library staff, students, and others interested in serving teens through libraries an opportunity to gather and explore a topic of current interest that impacts the field.

 Please use the official application form.

 - Paper proposals are due no later than June 1 each year.

-- Only previously unpublished papers will be accepted.
+- Only previously unpublished research papers will be accepted.

 - The winner will be selected, and all applicants will be notified by September 1.